Skip to main content

 First Aid

-Insect stings and bites can be irritating.
-But in most cases, symptoms begin to disappear by the next day and don't need medical care.
-However, kids who are allergic to insect stings or bites might get life-threatening symptoms that need emergency treatment.
+Bug bites and stings can be irritating.
+In most cases, symptoms begin to disappear by the next day and don't need medical care.

 Of a mild reaction: